Cape Town, City Bowl 2001

 The biggest risk of buying off plan is that the developer can go bang, which he did.
 We were relatively lucky in that most of it was already built, but had to add in some payments to get the finishes done.

 It was my first lesson in how finishes are the main factor in how successful a build is.
 Almost any structure has potential when in building stage.
-It’s the choice of windows, heights, wall and roof finishes that can kill a building.
+It’s the choice of windows, fittings, wall and roof finishes that can make or break a building.

 Sadly, the closer the building came to completion, this started to emerge.
 Everything was cheap and nasty.
 However, we had insisted on completing our own finishes and I was in heaven.
 Every little detail was much considered and planned.
 We did have a limited budget, so I had to compromise on many things.